-- 1. Approximately how much of the world's output does the United States produce?

-- A. 4 percent.

-- B. 20 percent.

-- C. 30 percent.

-- D. 1.5 percent.

-- 2. The United States has roughly how much of the world's population?

-- A. 5 percent.

-- B. 10 percent.

-- C. 15 percent.

-- D. 20 percent.

-- 3. The United States has roughly how much of the world's arable land?

-- A. 14 percent.

-- B. 12 percent.

-- C. 10 percent.

-- D. 8 percent.

-- 4. The best definition of GDP is

-- A. The sum of the physical amounts of goods and services in the economy.

-- B. A dollar measure of final output produced during a given time period.

-- C. A measure of the per capita economic growth rate of the economy.

-- D. A physical measure of the capital stock of the economy.

-- 5. The measure of final new goods and services produced in the United States is the

-- A. GDP of the United States.

-- B. Percentage change in the GDP of the United States.

-- C. Per capita GDP in the United States.

-- D. Total sales of all goods during the year.

-- 6. Approximately how much of the world's output does China produce?

-- A. 13 percent.

-- B. 0 percent.

-- C. 9 percent.

-- D. 1.5 percent.

-- 7. China has roughly how much of the world's population?

-- A. 10 percent.

-- B. 20 percent.

-- C. 30 percent.

-- D. 40 percent.

-- 8. Which of the following countries (or regions) produces the most output annually?

-- A. Japan.

-- B. United States.

-- C. China.

-- D. Germany.

-- 9. Which of the following statements is true about the U.S. economy?

-- A. The United States produces over one-fifth of the world's production.

-- B. The United States has the world's third largest economy.

-- C. The United States produces less than half as much as China does.

-- D. The United States produces less than one-third as much as Japan does.

-- 10. Per capita GDP is

-- A. The sum of consumer goods, investment goods, government services, and net exports.

-- B. A dollar measure of the economic growth rate of a country.

-- C. The value of the factors of production used to produce output in a country.

-- D. GDP divided by total population.

-- 11. Average GDP per person is

-- A. Also known as GDP.

-- B. Also known as per capita GDP.

-- C. The value of the factors of production used to produce output in a country.

-- D. A measure of the economic growth rate of a country.

-- 12. Which of the following is an indicator of how much output the average person would get if all output were divided up evenly among the population?

-- A. GDP.

-- B. Nominal GDP.

-- C. Per capita GDP.

-- D. Real GDP.

-- 13. Those who are interested in assessing the relative standard of living of different countries over a given time period are most likely to look at

-- A. GDP.

-- B. Percentage change in GDP.

-- C. Population.

-- D. Per capita GDP.

-- 14. The best measure of how much output the average person would get if all output were divided evenly among the population would be

-- A. GDP.

-- B. The economic growth of the economy.

-- C. Per capita GDP.

-- D. The capital stock of the economy.

-- 15. Average living standards are best measured using

-- A. GDP.

-- B. The economic growth of the economy.

-- C. Per capita GDP.

-- D. The capital stock of the economy.

-- 16. What percentage of the world's population subsists on incomes of less than \$2 a day?

-- A. 33 percent.

-- B. 50 percent.

-- C. 60 percent.

-- D. 70 percent.

-- 17. Per capita GDP will rise if GDP

-- A. Increases more rapidly than the population increases.

-- B. Increases at the same rate as the population increases.

-- C. Decreases and the population increases.

-- D. Increases more slowly than the population increases.

-- 18. Per capita GDP will definitely fall if

-- A. The population falls.

-- B. The rate of economic growth falls.

-- C. The rate of economic growth is less than the rate of population growth.

-- D. There is a decrease in the size of the labor force.
+Student: 1.
+Approximately how much of the world's output does the United States produce?
+A. 5 percent.
+B. 17 percent.
+C. 30 percent.
+D. 12 percent.
+2. The United States has roughly how much of the world's population?
+A. 5 percent.
+B. 10 percent.
+C. 15 percent.
+D. 20 percent.
+3. The United States has roughly how much of the world's arable land?
+A. 14 percent.
+B. 12 percent.
+C. 10 percent.
+D. 8 percent.
+4. B. The best definition of GDP is A. The sum of the physical amounts of goods and services in the economy. υ.
+A dollar measure of final output produced during a given time period within a nation's borders.
+C. A measure of the per capita economic growth rate of the economy.D.
+A physical measure of the capital stock of the economy.
+5. The measure of final goods and services produced in the United States is the A. GDP of the United States.B.
+Percentage change in the GDP of the United States.C.
+Per capita GDP in the United States.D.
+Total sales of all goods during the year.
+6. Approximately how much of the world's output does China produce?
+A. 13 percent.
+B. 0 percent.
+C. 9 percent.
+D. 1.5 percent.
+7. China has roughly how much of the world's population?
+A. 10 percent.
+B. 20 percent.
+C. 30 percent.
+D. 40 percent.

+B. United States.
+C. China.
+D. Germany.
+Which of the following statements is true about the U.S. economy? Α. The United States produces nearly one-fifth of the world's production.
+B. The United States has the world's third largest economy.
+C. The United States produces less than half as much as China does.
+D. The United States produces less than one-third as much as Japan does.
+10. Per capita GDP is A. The sum of consumer goods, investment goods, government services, and net exports.
+B. A dollar measure of the economic growth rate of a country.
+C. The value of the factors of production used to produce output in a country.
+D. The dollar value of GDP divided by total population.
+11. Average GDP per person is A. Also known as GDP.
+B. Also known as per capita GDP.
+C. The value of the factors of production used to produce output in a country.
+D. A measure of the economic growth rate of a country.
+12. Which of the following is an indicator of how much output the average person would get if all output were divided up evenly among the population?
+A. GDP. В. Economic growth.
+C. Per capita GDP.
+D. Real GDP.
+13. Those who are interested in assessing the relative standard of living of different countries over a given time period are most likely to look at A. GDP.
+B. Percentage change in GDP.
+C. Population.
+D. Per capita GDP.
+14. The best measure of how much output the average person would get if all output were divided evenly among the population would be A. GDP.
+B. The economic growth of the economy.
+C. Per capita GDP.
+D. The capital stock of the economy.
+15. Average living standards are best measured using A. GDP.
+B. The economic growth of the economy.
+C. Per capita GDP.
+D. The capital stock of the economy.
+16. What percentage of the world's population subsists on incomes of less than \$2 a day?
+A. 33 percent.
+B. 50 percent.
+C. 60 percent.